BJTMastermind/Custom-Blocks-API/README.md

 ## Plan To Add / To Do

-- [ ] Replace Armor Stands with Item Frames in 1.17+
+- [ ] Replace Armor Stands with Glow Item Frames in 1.17+

 ## How To Use